DanielSeehausen/recursion-binary-search/binary_search.md

   3. The ```target``` may be in the array, at a position > the current: *Recursion required!*
   4. The ```target``` may be in the array, at a position < the current: *Recursion required!*

-If we encounter step 3 or 4, we know that we must recur with an altered argument (lest we place ourselves in an endless loop).
+If we encounter case 3 or 4, we know that we must recur with an altered argument (lest we place ourselves in an endless loop).
 As our ```target``` argument should never change, our only option is to alter the array!
 Let's give it a shot.

 ```javascript
 function binarySearch(arr, target) {